terraform-google-modules/terraform-example-foundation/README.md

 Among the eight projects created under the common folder, two projects (`prj-c-logging`, `prj-c-billing-logs`) are used for logging.
 The first one for organization wide audit logs, and the latter for billing logs.
 In both cases the logs are collected into BigQuery datasets which can then be used general querying, dashboarding & reporting.
-Logs are also exported to Pub/Sub and GCS bucket.
+Logs are also exported to Pub/Sub, GCS bucket, and Log Bucket.

 **Notes**: